First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoils origin and signature

-\item[2) Through cathode events ] A SRIM~\cite{ZieglerJ.F.;Biersack1985} simulation shows that \ag-particles with kinetic energies ranging from 5.5 to 8.8~MeV (see table \ref{tab:Progeny}) can pass through a 12 ~\textmu m thickness mylar cathode and reach the other chamber with kinetic energies going up to hundreds of~keV.
-For such events, we observe two events in coincidence.
+\item[2) Through cathode events ] A SRIM~\cite{ZieglerJ.F.;Biersack1985} simulation shows that \ag-particles with kinetic energies ranging from 5.5 to 8.8~MeV (see table \ref{tab:Progeny}) can pass through a 12~\textmu m thickness mylar cathode and reach the other chamber with kinetic energies going up to hundreds of~keV.
+For such events, we observe coincidences of signals from the two chambers.